Getting a Mortgage In Portugal

 What are the typical interest rates?

-As in the UK, you’ll have a choice between a variable rate mortgage, linked to the Euribor and adjusted every 3-6 months, and a fixed rate.
 It is possible in Portugal to get a fixed rate for just a few years or, in some cases, for the entire term of the loan, although you will pay higher rates for fixing for this length of time.

 Can you get a buy-to-let mortgage in Portugal?

 If you do buy a property in Portugal and decide to rent it out, you won’t have to change your mortgage or negotiate terms, but there are a couple of points to bear in mind.
 You will have to keep the rental deposit in the bank account associated with your loan, and you will have to include a clause in the contract that says that the property is mortgaged.
-Regulations in Portugal tend to sway towards protecting the interests of tenants over landlords, and this makes sure that your tenant is fully aware of the potential risk to their tenancy, should you default on your mortgage repayments.

 Speak to a broker who specialises in Portuguese mortgages

-Pete, an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
-With plenty of people needing help and few mortgage providers lending, Pete found great success in going the extra mile to find mortgages for people whom many others considered lost causes.
-The experience he gained, coupled with his love of helping people reach their goals, led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.
+Pete, a CeMAP-qualified mortgage advisor and an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
+With plenty of people needing help and few mortgage providers lending, Pete successfully went the extra mile to find mortgages for people whom many others considered lost causes.
+The experience he gained and his love of helping people reach their goals led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!